If lying could raise a starting salary offer, should you do it?

 Is asking about your current salary legal?

-So stringent are our labour laws, it's a fair thing to wonder.
+So stringent are our employment laws, it's a fair thing to wonder.
 Employers aren't allowed to discriminate in hiring, but does that mean your present pay information is off limits?

 In short, no. In the UK ‒ unlike parts of America ‒ there is no law preventing HR managers from enquiring about your current salary.